Boise Public Library!

 Problem The previous color palette lacked sufficient contrast and dynamic range.
 Many colors became redundant when tints and tones were applied and, in many use cases, failed to meet accessibility contrast standards.
 The high saturation of the palette also made it difficult to create consistent, repeatable styles.

-Solution To address contrast and usability challenges, the color palette was rebuilt using the Library's paint and acoustic panel colors as a foundation.
-Hues were refined and adjusted for saturation and contrast to improve hierarchy and accessibility.
-The resulting palette supports the same functional range as the previous system while performing more effectively across print, digital, and environmental applications.
+Solution To address contrast and accessibility challenges with the previous colors, the palette was rebuilt using the Library's paint and acoustic panel colors as a foundation as well as adjusting using tones and hues to ensure sufficient contrast to improve hierarchy and accessibility.
+Through this process, the team utilized a WCAG compliance checker (https://webaim.org/resources/contrastchecker).
+The resulting palette supports a better functional range while performing more effectively across print, digital, and environmental applications.

 The updated palette is more dynamic and expansive, drawing inspiration from the natural environment that shapes life in Boise — the river, foothills, desert, mountains, and wildflowers.
 These changes reflect the Library's connection to its natural places while maintaining a youthful and playful spirit.